Adityapavan/ERater/README.md

    - In the list, expand Git, select projects from git, select clone URI
    - Get the URI from your github account (this has to be done after forking your online repo)
    - input your details
+   - while selecting branch, select shared and change remote nane from origin to shared as well
    - finish the next steps

 3) Setting up working java project